fritsvt/twitter-meme-bot/readme.md

 # Twitter Meme Bot

 This is a twitter bot made in [Golang](https://golang.org), It's goal is to look up images on [Reddit](https://reddit.com) and posts them on [Twitter](https://twitter.com)
-I created the bot to run of the [@memesforfemes](https://twitter.com/memesforfemes) Twitter account but feel free to make your own.

 ## Features